August 17th 11:30am-1:00pm

 External Grants and Funding

 The University recognizes the occasional need to hire or reassign an employee who will reside and perform their work outside the Commonwealth of Virginia.
-Employees who work outside of Virginia subject the University to the others states’ laws and may result in additional insurance, taxes, compliance regulations, payroll requirements and costs.
+Employees who work outside of Virginia subject the University to the other states’ laws and may result in additional insurance, taxes, compliance regulations, payroll requirements and costs.
 Therefore, hiring or reassigning employees to positions outside of Virginia must be supported by an important University business purpose and not merely an accommodation for the employee.

 To facilitate the process, the hiring department must notify the University of any prospective employment arrangements involving University employees working outside the state of Virginia by submitting an Out of State Employee Approval Form to Human Resources and Payroll.
 The form should be submitted at least 60 days prior to the desired start date.
 This deadline is necessary to ensure that the University is compliant with the related laws and regulatory requirements of the other state.
 Notification of less than 60 days prior to the desired start date may result in financial or legal penalties to the University and a delayed start date for the employee.